DKarandikar/xray/README.md

 ## capture logs (dynamic approach)

+Initial setup:

-0. check out the repo
+-1. check out the repo
-1. create a virtualenv, enter the virtualenv; pip install mitmproxy
+0. create a virtualenv, enter the virtualenv; pip install mitmproxy

+First steup the device in accordance with mitm:

+1. Either connect through http-proxy or setup forwarding to use mitm --transparent
+2. Install mitm custom certificates on the device by going to mitm.it on browser

+Then setup mitm to work on the pc:

-2. create your own `mitm-config.json` based on mitm-config.sample.json to customise your environment
+1. create your own `mitm-config.json` based on mitm-config.sample.json to customise your environment
-3. run the script like `mitmdump -s mitm-save.py -p 8081`
+2. run the script like `mitmdump -s mitm-save.py -p 8081`

-While you were interacting with an app on your device you should see traffic on your local console, and logs to be saved in the directory specified in your mitm-config.json file.
+Then interact with an app on your device you should see traffic on your local console, and logs to be saved in the directory specified in your mitm-config.json file.

 ## process the logs

 1. create a copy of `config.sample.json` called `config.json`
 2. you need bower, make sure you have it (or `npm install -g bower`)
-3. at the top level, run bower install
+3. at the top level, run `bower install`
 4. go to the mitm directory
 5. run `npm install`
 6. make a 'mitm_out' directory (or whatever destination you specified in `config.json`)